-9.1 An employee who is considering the option of flexible retirement should have an early discussion with their Head of Department, Head of Professional Services Department, Institute Director, Institute Manager or nominee.
+7.1 An employee who is considering the option of flexible retirement should have an early discussion with their Head of Department, Head of Professional Services Department, Faculty PVC, Faculty Manager or nominee.

-9.4 Employees who decide to pursue an application should complete AU’s ‘Flexible Retirement Request Form’.
-The form must be signed, dated and (unless otherwise stated below) sent to the relevant Head of Department, Head of Professional Services Department, Institute Director, Institute Manager or nominee with a copy to the Human Resources Operational team.
+7.4 Employees who decide to pursue an application should complete AU’s ‘Flexible Retirement Request Form’.
+The form must be signed, dated and (unless otherwise stated below) sent to the relevant Head of Department, Head of Professional Services Department, Faculty Director, Faculty Manager or nominee with a copy to the Human Resources.
 This will then be uploaded to the Post Approval Group for consideration.
 The AU Flexible Retirement Request Form has been provided to aid the request process.

-- Heads of Academic Departments, Institute Directors, Pro Vice-Chancellors and other members of the Executive Team, may be required to apply to the Vice-Chancellor.
+- Heads of Academic Departments, Pro Vice-Chancellors and other members of the Executive Team, may be required to apply to the Vice-Chancellor.

-- Heads of Professional Services Departments and staff employed in Human Resources may be required to send requests to the Pro Vice-Chancellor (Chief Operating Officer).
+- Heads of Professional Services Departments and staff employed in Human Resources may be required to send requests to the Director of Finance and Corporate Services

 In all cases a copy of the request form should be sent to the Director of Human Resources who can advise on the appropriate procedure to be followed.

-9.6 The Head of Department, Head of Professional Services Departments, Institute Director, Institute Manager or nominee, on receiving the completed form, should acknowledge receipt, in writing, to the employee within 10 working days.
-The Head of Department, Head of Professional Services Department, Institute Director or nominee must then prepare a business case in relation to the request.
+7.6 The Head of Department, Head of Professional Services Departments, Faculty PVC, Faculty Manager or nominee, on receiving the completed form, should acknowledge receipt, in writing, to the employee within 10 working days.
+The Head of Department, Head of Professional Services Department, Faculty Director or nominee must then prepare a business case in relation to the request.
 The business case should take into account the following:

 - Implications for the team / service;